The Caregiver Resource Center

 Taking A Proactive Approach

-To ensure the highest quality of life for the longest time possible, it is crucial that elders and their loved ones, begin a dialogue to discuss the topic of aging.
-This process needs to focus on the elder's hopes and desires, short and long term goals, and their abilities and needs; while at the same time establishing a spectrum of resources that will address the elder's evolving needs.
+This process needs to focus on the person\'s hopes and desires, short and long term goals, and their abilities and needs; while at the same time establishing a spectrum of resources that will address the person\'s evolving needs.

 About Our Company

-Employee Assistance Professionals, Inc. has over twenty five years of experience providing services for individuals, couples, families, and organizations.
+Employee Assistance Professionals, Inc. has over 32 years of experience providing services for individuals, couples, families, and organizations.
 Our mission is to provide a broad range of high quality counseling, outreach, and consultation services to help clients assess their needs, evaluate their relationships, define their goals, and design action plans that includes specific and practical steps to achieve those goals.

 Our organizational goals are to: